The Darkness before Dawn: Understanding the Suicidal Urge

-Take action.
-Remove means, such as guns or stockpiled pills.
+- Take action.
+Remove means, like weapons or pills.

-Get help from persons or agencies specializing in crisis intervention and suicide prevention.
+- Get help from people or agencies specializing in crisis intervention and suicide prevention.

 Thank you for helping when people are feeling suicidal.
 Thank you for your emotional fluency and your willingness to reach out when others are in need.
 You make a difference.